 - The USA Cheer Music Copyrights Educational Initiative will govern all sound recordings used at the event and all sound recordings used in your team's music shall only be used with written license from the owners(s) of the sound recordings. - For the most up-to-date music information, visit http://varsity.com/music.
-If you have any questions, cheer teams should email info@usacheer.org and dance teams should email dancemusic@varsity.com.
+If you have any questions, teams should email musicinfo@varsity.com.
 Please check the Music Provider list for updates and changes periodically. - All routines will be judged with sound and available for Varsity TV subscriber viewing with sound for 48 hours once the event goes live.
 After 48 hours, the routines will be available without sound for Varsity TV subscribers.
 After 5 days, routines will be available free of charge without sound for the duration of the competition season.
+This information is subject to change.